j3rrywan9/scala-study/doc/collections.md

 The `Seq` trait represents sequences.
 A sequence is a kind of iterable that has a `length` and whose elements have fixed index positions, starting from `0`.

+The operations on sequences fall into the following categories:
+* Indexing and length operations
 For a `Seq`, the `apply` operation means indexing;
 hence a sequence of type `Seq[T]` is a partial function that take an `Int` argument (an index) and yields a sequence element of type `T`.
 In other words `Seq[T]` extends `PartialFunction[Int, T]`.
+The elements of a sequence are indexed from zero up to the `length` of the sequence minus one.
+* Index search operations
+* Addition operations
+* Update operations
+`updated` and `patch`, which return a new sequence obtained by replacing some elements of the original sequence.

+Each `Seq` trait has two subtraits, `LinearSeq` and `IndexedSeq`, which offer different performance characteristics.
+A linear sequence has efficient `head` and `tail` operations, whereas an indexed sequence has efficient `apply`, `length`, and (if mutable) `update` operations.
+`List` is a frequently used linear sequence, as is `LazyList`.
+Two frequently used indexed sequences are `Array` and `ArrayBuffer`.
+The `Vector` class provides an interesting compromise between indexed and linear access.
+It has both effectively constant time indexing overhead and constant time linear access overhead.
+Because of this, vectors are a good foundation for mixed access patterns where both indexed and linear accesses are used.

 ### Buffers